Trump's $60B Tariff Plan Rattles Markets, Chinese Tech Stocks

 The Trump administration is imposing up to $60 billion of new tariffs on imported Chinese goods in response to the U.S. trade deficit with China.
 Trump also accused China of stealing U.S. intellectual property.
 The new tariffs are focused mostly on technology-related goods, but the full list of specifically-targeted goods won't be released for another two weeks.

-The Dow Jones Industrial Average was down nearly 500 points (1.9 percent) less than an hour before Thursday's close, while the S&P 500 was down about 40 points (1.4 percent).
+The Dow Jones Industrial Average closed Thursday down 722 points (2.9 percent), while the S&P 500 closed down about 70 points (2.5 percent).

 Why It’s Important